 Entities are to apply this standard to all contracts with customers unless those contracts fall within the scope of other standards.
 The standard establishes a five-step model to account for revenue arising from contracts with customers, with revenue being recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The standard requires entities to exercise judgement, taking into consideration all of the relevant facts and circumstances when applying each step of the model.

-The Management Company believes that this standard will not have any significant impact on the financial statements when it is initially applied.
+This new financial reporting standard does not have any significant impact on the Fund's financial statements.